 The Lieutenant Governor hired Native Americans from local tribes to track the rebels down, rewarding them with valuable items at the time.
 These enslaved people were either executed as well, or sold to slavers in the West Indies who treated their slaves even more brutally.

-A smaller band of the rebel slaves were also found 30 miles further south and battled the local militia there before being killed or captured as well.
+Scouts found a smaller band of the rebel slaves nearly 30 miles south on the way to Spanish Florida.
+A battle ensued where the local militia either killed or captured the entire band as well.

 The Significance of the Stono Rebellion